 In this way it is very similar to Teamviewer IoT, Anydesk or LogMeIn and a real good alternative.
-The security layer between VNC client and server is provided by the qbee VPN tunnel.
+The security layer between the VNC client and server is provided by the secure qbee VPN tunnel.
 Thus it can traverse firewalls, NATs and this works even through mobile connections without any static IP address.

-Access any remote port through any network
+Access any remote port on an edge device through any network

 qbee.io can access any remote port locally on your PC going through any type of network.
 The qbee agent initiates the VPN tunnel.
 The desktop client software works on Windows, Linux and MacOS.
 With VNC usually running on port 5900 it is possible to use for example RealVNC to do desktop streaming.

 In this use case example it is shown how we connect to a remote VNC client on the embedded edge device.
-For this example we use a Raspberry Pi and RealVNC server as this is already part of the Rasbian image.
+For this example we use a Raspberry Pi and RealVNC server as this is already part of the Rasbian image (Raspberry Pi OS).
 However, any other VNC server will work as well and this works on any platform qbee runs on.
 On the receiving end we use the RealVNC viewer.

 There are a few simple steps to follow:

-enable(this is done manually here, ususally this would be done through the qbee configuration engine).
+enable(this is done manually here, usually this would be done through the qbee configuration engine).